Energy poverty: Domestic energy poverty

-Challenges to defining and measuring energy poverty

-Energy poverty is challenging to define and measure because energy services cannot be measured concretely and there are no universal standards of what are considered basic energy services.
-Energy services are different ways people use energy like lighting, cooking, space heating, refrigeration, etc.

-Composite Indices
+Composite indices

 Energy Development Index (EDI)

-First introduced in 2004 by the International Energy Agency (IEA), the Energy Development Index (EDI) aims to measure a country’s transition to modern fuels.
-It is calculated as the weighted average of four indicators: “1) Per capita commercial energy consumption as an indicator of the overall economic development of a country; 2) Per capita consumption of electricity in the residential sector as a metric of electricity reliability and customers׳ ability to financially access it; 3) Share of modern fuels in total residential energy sector consumption to indicate access to modern cooking fuels; 4) Share of population with access to electricity.”
+First introduced in 2004 by the International Energy Agency (IEA), the Energy Development Index (EDI) aims to measure a country's transition to modern fuels.
+It is calculated as the weighted average of four indicators: "1) Per capita commercial energy consumption as an indicator of the overall economic development of a country; 2) Per capita consumption of electricity in the residential sector as a metric of electricity reliability and customers׳ ability to financially access it; 3) Share of modern fuels in total residential energy sector consumption to indicate access to modern cooking fuels; 4) Share of population with access to electricity."
 (The EDI was modeled after the Human Development Index (HDI).)
 Because the EDI is calculated as the average of indicators which measure the quality and quantity of energy services at a national level, the EDI provides a metric that provides an understanding of the national level of energy development.
 At the same time, this means that the EDI is not well-equipped to describe energy poverty at a household level.

 Multidimensional Energy Poverty Index (MEPI)

 Measures whether an individual is energy poor or rich based on how intensely they experience energy deprivation.
-Energy deprivation is categorized by seven indicators: “access to light, modern cooking fuel, fresh air, refrigeration, recreation, communication, and space cooling.”
+Energy deprivation is categorized by seven indicators: "access to light, modern cooking fuel, fresh air, refrigeration, recreation, communication, and space cooling."
 An individual is considered energy poor if they experience a predetermined number of energy deprivations.
 The MEPI is calculated by multiplying the ratio of people identified as energy poor to the total sample size and the average intensity of energy deprivation of the energy poor.
 Some strengths of the MEPI is that it takes into account the number of energy poor along with the intensity of their energy poverty.
 On the other hand, because it collects data at a household or individual level, it is harder to understand the broader national context.